 Claude Code hooks work the same way, but for AI sessions instead of git operations.
 They are automated actions triggered by specific events during your interaction with Claude.

-• Stop fires when Claude finishes responding.
+- Stop fires when Claude finishes responding.
 This is the big one for enforcement.
 If your hook returns exit code 2, Claude can’t stop and must continue working.
+It is the one event with its own dedicated guide, which now also covers the AI-auditor pattern: a Stop hook can spawn a fresh

+Stepping back a moment before I keep listing events.
 Each hook receives context as JSON via stdin.
-The fields include session_id, transcript_path (pointing to this session’s specific transcript file), last_assistant_message (Claude’s response text), permission_mode, and cwd.
+The fields include session_id, transcript_path (pointing to this session’s specific transcript file), last_assistant_message (Claude’s response text, supplied to Stop hooks), permission_mode, and cwd.
 This context is what makes hooks session-aware and safe for concurrent use.

 The return format depends on the hook type:

-The two types and when to use each
+What are the hook types and when to use each?

 Command hooks run a shell command.
 They are fast (10-100ms), deterministic, and read session context from stdin.
 A bash script, a Python script, whatever you want.
 They can’t reason about code, but they can grep, parse JSON, check files, and return decisions instantly.

 Agent hooks spawn a separate Claude instance.
 They are slow (2-30s), expensive (1000-10000+ tokens per invocation), and here is the kicker: they can’t see the conversation.
-The agent is a completely separate process with no knowledge of what you and Claude were discussing.
+The agent is a separate process with no knowledge of what you and Claude were discussing.
 It can read files and run commands, but it has zero conversation context.
+Anthropic labels agent hooks experimental and says to prefer command hooks for production.

 Does that mean agent hooks are useless?
 No. They’re brilliant for complex reasoning tasks that don’t need speed.
 But for my plan enforcement hook, the choice was a no-brainer.
+After 10+ years in workflow automation, my reflex is to ask whether the heavy option is solving a real problem or just feels more thorough.
 I needed something that fires on every single turn (potentially dozens per session), needs to run in milliseconds, and checks whether specific text appears in Claude’s response.
 Command hook.
 An agent hook would have added 2-30 seconds of latency to every Claude response while consuming thousands of tokens for a check that takes grep 5ms.

 My first approach was to find the most recently modified plan file in ~/.claude/plans/ to check if a plan was active.
 This works fine if you run one Claude Code session at a time.
 I regularly run 10-20 sessions simultaneously.
 Session A’s hook grabs Session B’s plan file.
 False positives, false negatives, complete chaos.

-The insight was that hooks receive transcript_path, which points to this session’s specific transcript file.
-Each session gets a unique transcript at ~/.claude/projects/[encoded-path]/sessions/[uuid].jsonl.
+The trick was that hooks receive transcript_path, which points to this session’s specific transcript file.
+Each session gets a unique transcript at ~/.claude/projects/[encoded-path]/[uuid].jsonl.
 Grepping this session’s transcript for plan file operations tells you whether this specific session used a plan.
 No cross-contamination.
 Session-safe.

 This was discovered through research, not by hitting it in production.
-But it would have been a nasty intermittent failure.
+But it would have been a nasty intermittent failure, good at hiding until the worst possible moment.
 The kind that works 90% of the time and then ruins your afternoon when two sessions happen to overlap.
 If you want to dig into this for your company, my door is open.

 Where hooks live and how they travel

 Hooks are defined in settings.json under a hooks key.
-They live in two places:
+The two places you will actually use:

 Global: ~/.claude/settings.json fires in every session on the machine.